Chocolate milk: Drink mix

 Drink mixes of cocoa powder and a sweetener can be either homemade or commercially manufactured.

 Ready to drink

-Ready to drink chocolate milk are produced by homogenization.
+Ready to drink chocolate milk is produced by homogenization.

 At or below room temperature, chocolate is a solid, which does not dissolve, but instead remains a powdered solid suspended in milk.
 The suspension must be stabilized, otherwise, the powder will settle.
 Separation can be slowed by any of the following: